-Application Note MIGHTEX Perceptual Invariance to the Olfactory Spatio-Temporal Code Edmund Chong and Dmitry Rinberg Neuroscience Institute, New York University Spatio-temporal patterns of brain activity are present in a variety of behavioral processes ranging from memory (Pastalkova et al., 2008) to motor preparation (Churchland et al., 2012) and decisionmaking (Harvey, Coen & Tank, 2012).
+Application Note Perceptual Invariance to the Olfactory Spatio-Temporal Code Edmund Chong & Dmitry Rinberg Neuroscience Institute, New York University Spatio-temporal patterns of brain activity are present in a variety of behavioral processes ranging from memory (Pastalkova et al., 2008) to motor preparation (Churchland et al., 2012) and decision-making (Harvey, Coen & Tank, 2012).
 This encoding of information in distributed sequences of transiently-active neurons, as opposed to stable, static subsets of neurons, leads to vastly different predictions of the computational properties of neural circuits (Maass, Natschlager & Markram, 2002; Buonomano & Maass, 2009).
 Given the ubiquity of spatio-temporal brain patterns, and the non-trivial consequences on our understanding of information processing in the brain, it is important to uncover the general principles governing the spatio-temporal code.
 Our lab studies spatio-temporal codes by directly generating, and manipulating them in the awake, behaving mouse (patterned optogenetics).
 The mouse olfactory system is ideal for this.
-Olfactory circuits are well-characterized, and in the olfactory bulb (OB), odors evoke precise spatiotemporal patterns of glomerular activity (Spors et al., 2006).
+Olfactory circuits are well-characterized, and in the olfactory bulb (OB), odors evoke precise spatio-temporal patterns of glomerular activity (Spors et al., 2006).
 Prior studies using patterned optogenetics in olfaction have focused on characterizing circuit responses (Zhu, Frank & Friedrich, 2013, Haddad et al., 2013).
-But one pertinent question in the field is how spatiotemporal OB patterns map onto olfactory perception.
+But one pertinent question in the field is how spatio-temporal OB patterns map onto olfactory perception.
 Multiple studies suggest a massive capacity for the OB code to represent different odors, as animals show perceptual sensitivity to minute differences in OB patterns (Smear et al., 2013; Rebello et al., 2014).
-Yet, the number of discriminable odors (Bushdid et al., 2014; Meister, 2015) falls well short of the full coding capacity, and odor recognition appears to automatically generalize across possible differences in OB patterns, for example at different odorant concentrations (Uchida & Mainen, 2008).
+Yet, the number of discriminable odors (Bushdid et al., 2014; Meister, 2015) falls well short of the full coding capacity, and odor recognition appears to automatically generalize across possible differences in OB patterns, for example at APP NOTE: Perceptual Invariance to the Olfactory Code

 Figure 1.
+OASIS Micro System.